barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 Talk about
-the letter T (Team, the "Who" of the business) and discuss on your approach as an angel
+the letter T (Team, the "Who" of the business) and discuss your approach as an angel

 Keep safe!